China central bank continues to skip open market operations

-Liquidity was at a "relatively high level," which can offset the effect from the depositing of required reserves at financial institutions, the People's Bank of China (PBOC) said in a statement.
+Liquidity was at a "relatively high level," which can offset the influence from factors such as maturing reverse repos, the People's Bank of China (PBOC) said on its website.

 A reverse repo is a process by which the central bank purchases securities from commercial banks through bidding, with an agreement to sell them back in the future.

-The suspension of reverse repos has lead to a net withdrawal of 510 billion yuan (about 78.7 billion U.S. dollars) from China's money market this week, as the same amount of reverse repo contracts matured in the first week of 2018.
+The suspension of reverse repos led to a net withdrawal of 40 billion yuan (about 6.17 billion U.S. dollars) from China's money market Monday, as previous reverse repo contracts matured.

 The PBOC said earlier that it would conduct open market operations in a flexible way to meet the liquidity needs of banks.